 You want to achieve roughly 600mm in the ground.
-More importanly you want the gravel board sat on the ground, so your posts should be set 1500mm above ground level.
-Posts may be longer than required, so you can dig a little depper or trim from the bottom of the post.
+More importanly you want the gravel board sat on the ground, so your posts should be set 1800mm above ground level.
 Post holes should be 10 - 12" wide and use between 1 - 2 bags of post mix to concrete in place.
 Use something to tamper the concrete until hard and use a spirit level to make sure the post is up straight.
-Middle posts can be guided by the stirng lines to make sure the fence line is straight and use spirt level to make sure each post is level.
+Middle posts can be guided by the stirng lines to make sure the fence line is straight and use spirit level to make sure each post is level.
 Posts should be set no more than 2400mm apart from centre of posts.
 To make sure you get this right, you can slot your gravel boards in as you move onto each post.